davidgohel/flextable/cran-comments.md

 I could not test with package nlmixr as I am not able to install it.

-There is 1 error with pacakge export because of deprecation of `ph_with_flextable_at`.
+There is no error or warning with other packages
-I have warned and also proposed a patch (https://github.com/tomwenseleers/export/pull/20) on 23 Nov 2019 but it has not been reviewed yet.